This page offers guidance to faculty candidates for writing their Diversity Statement.

 A Diversity Statement is required as one component of a complete application, and will be reviewed by the search committee along with your other materials.
 This statement should describe your past, present, and planned contributions to equity, diversity, and/or inclusion.
 The examples below will guide you in writing an effective statement on contributions to diversity.
 Although this is not an exhaustive inventory, relevant contributions might include:

-- Contributions to pedagogies addressing different learning styles, for example:
+- Contributions to pedagogies addressing different learning needs and educational backgrounds, for example:

-- Designing courses or curricula that meet the needs of educationally disadvantaged students;
+- Designing courses or curricula that meet the needs of educationally underserved students;

 - Developing effective teaching strategies for the educational advancement of students from under-represented groups.